 Derivative contracts include interest rate swaps, credit default swaps and foreign currency forwards, which are measured using discounted cash flow calculations, based on observable inputs from the relevant interest/credit/exchange rate curves, which is considered a Level 2 measurement.
 The Company's derivative contracts also include TBAs, which are measured at fair value using market prices from broker markets.
 As such, TBAs are categorized as Level 1.

 Forward settling trades are measured using the underlying securities and may be Level 1 or Level 2.
-Equity options are measured using a Black-Scholes model and are categorized as level 2.
+Equity options are measured using a Black-Scholes model and are categorized as Level 2.
 The fair value of derivatives offset on the balance sheet is consistent with the leveling reported.
-Details of derivative contracts are disclosed in Footnote 10.
+Details of derivative contracts are disclosed in Footnote 11.
 Municipal Securities are measured at fair value using quoted prices in active dealer markets, third party provided prices, recently executed transactions and spreads over taxable and tax free benchmark curves for comparable securities.
+These securities are classified as Level 2.

-These securities are classified as level 2.
+Other sovereign obligations are measured at fair value using quoted prices in active dealer markets.
+These securities are classified as Level 2.